Long Thanh International Airport: What Travelers Need to Know Before It Opens

 5. Passenger and Cargo Capacity: The Phased Build-Out

-One detail that’s easy to get wrong: the airport’s headline capacity numbers describe a design ceiling, not what it will actually handle on day one.
-Long Thanh is being built in stages, and each stage has a very different real-world number attached to it.
+One detail that’s easy to get wrong: the headline capacity numbers describe a design ceiling, not day-one throughput.
+Long Thanh is built in stages, and each has a very different real-world number attached.

 StagePassengers/yearCargo/yearNotes